Anders-E/Junction-2017_Fortum-Home/README.md

 ## Notifications

 Enter Home Statuses.
-An exciting addition to the Fortum app, giving the customer an entry level smart home feature without any expense from the customer, be it time or money.
+An exciting addition to the Fortum app, giving the customer an entry level smart home feature without any additional expense.

 The main feature of the Fortum Home app is...

-### Home Status - In Real Time
+### continually updated Home Statuses

 The Fortum app already allows the user to see their current energy use.
 This information, however interesting, isn't used by the average customer.
 We propose a simplified version of the information targeting the customer; Is your home sleeping or active?